 Highland cattle tend to evoke many emotions in people.
-Whether it's the vision of a wide horned female high knee high in Scottish heather, or the sight of a small fluffy highland calf peeking from behind its mothers legs, Highlands have the rare ability to become more than cattle being bred for commercial gain.
-In fact, many a Highland owners have been looked down upon for buying an animal purely for its looks.
+Whether it's the vision of a wide-horned female high knee-high in Scottish heather or the sight of a small fluffy highland calf peeking from behind its mother's legs, Highlands have the rare ability to become more than cattle being bred for commercial gain.
+In fact, many Highland owners have been looked down upon for buying an animal purely for its looks.

 Highlands are intrinsically linked to the Scottish Highlands, the home of this ancient breed.
 Much has been written about the role Highlands played in providing crofters with meat and milk, but Highlands were much more than a source of comfort to Highland dwellers.
 The cattle formed the basis for their way of life, being driven to the summer hills at Beltane, and returning at Samhain.
 The cattle dictated not only what was eaten, but where they lived, the rituals performed and the very basis for commerce.

 But what is it about Highlands that makes them special in modern times?

 Of course, being horned is not unique to the breed, but having horns and a long double-layed coat is something that no other British breed shares.
 It's this long coat that also means that Highlands are the only breed allowed outside during a European Union winter.
 The outer layer of the coat is shed in the summer, which is particularly noticeable in male animals.
 Both layers of hair are prone to matting, making them quite a good option for felting, and there is evidence that Highland hair has been used to make rope in ancient times.